rjbohlender/CAPER/README.md

 - BURDEN:unknown

 This is the default allowed set of variant types and functions for the BURDEN test.
-Remove the SPDA line would result in all variants labelled as splicing donor / acceptor being removed.
+Removing the SPDA line would result in all variants labelled as splicing donor / acceptor being removed.